yizeyi18/ScalES/doc/introduction.rst

 Overview
 ========

-DGDFT (stands for Discontinuous Galerkin Density Functional Theory) is a software package designed to perform large scale electronic structure calculations (tens of thousands of atoms or larger).
+DGDFT (short for Discontinuous Galerkin Density Functional Theory) is a software package designed to perform large scale electronic structure calculations (tens of thousands of atoms or larger).
 While the original goal of the project was only on very large scale systems taking